 - Wireless router: A wireless router can be bought separately and attached to your modem or existing modem-router to create a wireless network.
 A third-party wireless router may offer greater speed and features not found in your ISP-supplied devices.
 It can be added on to supplement or replace your ISP-supplied wireless router.
-The latest Wi-Fi standard is Wi-Fi 5 (802.11ac), but the new Wi-Fi 6 (802.11ax) is starting to become available on new models.
+The most commonly used Wi-Fi standard is Wi-Fi 5 (802.11ac), but the new Wi-Fi 6 (802.11ax) is starting to become available on new models.

-A wireless network signal might not reach far enough to connect some home network devices, but a wireless range extender can bridge that extra distance (there are also mesh network devices and powerline adapters, see below).
-Typically, a range extender is placed on the outskirts of the main network, where it picks up the signal and retransmits it.
-A wireless extender can relay a signal to help you go around obstructions that block or impede a wireless signal.
+A wireless network signal might not reach far enough to connect some home network devices, but a wireless range extender is one way to bridge that extra distance (there are also mesh network devices and powerline adapters, see below).
+Typically, a range extender is placed on the outskirts of the main network, where it picks up the Wi-Fi signal and retransmits it.
+A wireless extender can help you go around obstructions.
 Strategic placement of your wireless range extender can help you avoid network black spots and weak signal areas.
 Note, however, that the relayed signal will be slower than the original network.

-A wireless mesh network is a system of linked devices including a modem and extenders that can give you network coverage throughout your home and help eliminate Wi-Fi black spots and weak signal areas.
-A mesh network is designed to give you one set-and-forget seamless network and automatically switch you to the device nearest you with the strongest signal.
+A wireless mesh network is a system of linked devices including a modem and extenders that can give you seamless network coverage throughout your home and help eliminate Wi-Fi black spots and weak signal areas.
+A mesh network is designed to give you one set-and-forget network and automatically switch you to the device nearest you with the strongest signal.
 This saves you having to use multiple networks and should give you optimal speed.
 A mesh network will include a main hub and at least one satellite unit, though many come with two or more satellites and more can be added.
 They are relatively easy to set up but more expensive than adding a single wireless range extender.

 Powerline adapters are also called Ethernet over Power (EoP) adapters.
-These are paired devices that plug into a wall mains power socket to send data over your existing home electrical wiring.
+These are paired devices that plug into a wall mains power socket to send data between two points over your existing home electrical wiring.
 They can plug the gaps where Wi-Fi doesn't reach.
 They typically obscure one or two power points, but may come with a pass-through socket so you can still plug in an electrical appliance.
-They must be plugged directly into the wall (not a power board) and both devices need to be on the same household wiring circuit.
+They should be plugged directly into the wall (not a power board) and both devices need to be on the same household wiring circuit.
 For example, you might find that if you plug one adapter into a lounge room outlet and the other adapter into a kitchen outlet, they might not be able to connect because the outlets are on different circuits.
 This will vary, however, with the way your house is wired for electricity.
 Though not generally as popular as wireless extenders, powerline adapters can be an effective alternative in some circumstances.

 Note that EoP should not be confused with Power over Ethernet (PoE), which is a different technology that provides power using standard ethernet cabling.
 PoE can be useful for powering security cameras and other small devices without needing to also run an electrical power cable to a wall socket.

 For adding older equipment to your wireless network.
-Use it with a laptop, for example, to upgrade from the laptop's older wireless standard to Wireless-n (802.11n) to a faster modern standard such as Wireless-ac (802.11ac).
+Use it with a laptop, for example, to upgrade from the laptop's older wireless connection such as Wireless-n (802.11n) to a faster modern standard such as Wireless-ac (802.11ac).
 They can plug in directly or via a cable.

-A hub or switch connects various wired Ethernet devices.
-Usually, a modem or wireless router will have a small hub built-in, but a separate unit can be added to support many more devices.
+A wired hub or switch connects various wired Ethernet devices.
+Usually, a modem or wireless router will have a small hub with several ports built-in, but a separate hub/switch unit can be added to support many more devices.
 A switch is a 'smarter' form of hub that routes traffic directly to specific devices for improved efficiency and throughput.
 Wired connections to your devices via ethernet cabling will generally give you a faster and more reliable connection than Wi-Fi, but require that you can run ethernet cabling through your home to the devices as needed.